A New Language in Storm

 class DemoFunction extends Function { Str[] paramNames; SExpr body; init(SrcPos pos, Str name, Str[] paramNames, SExpr body) { Value[] valParams; for (x in paramNames) valParams << named{Int}; init(pos, named{Int}, name, valParams) { paramNames = paramNames; body = body; } setCode(LazyCode(&this.createCode)); } // ... }

-created by the Syntax Language to create a parse tree starting in the rule SExpr
+created by the Syntax Language to create a parse tree starting in the rule SExpr.
+This means that

 we wish to store the representation of the parse tree before it has been transformed into nodes of